-16. Its headquarters and in 25 offices, GGGI currently employs some 300 staff.
+16. GGGI currently employs some 300 staff.
 All staff sign a Code of Conduct that obligates staff to perform their responsibilities as described in their respective terms of reference and work plans with utmost regard to professional conduct in a manner appropriate for international civil servants, implying discretion, diplomacy, and high degree of integrity and respect for diversity.
-At the Headquarters and in several country locations, GGGI has signed a HCAs, in which cases GGGI staff are awarded diplomatic immunities.
+At the Headquarters and in eight country locations, GGGI has signed a HCAs, in which cases GGGI staff are awarded diplomatic immunities.
 All staff are included in a comprehensive life insurance coverage, mitigating health risk liabilities of GGGI.
 Security risks to staff are mitigated through security and evacuation plans of GGGI.
 However, the human resources management faces the following risks: